Everything You Need to Know about Self Scheduling

 Employees can choose shifts that fit their lives, whether based on their schedule, the hours they can physically handle working, qualifications, or overtime considerations.
 When using an automated system like When I Work, you can set limits on employees so that, for example, they don’t rack up overtime.

-Self scheduling has many benefits.
+Self scheduling has many benefits

+Flexibility.
 For employers, the beauty of self scheduling is that it allows you to have maximum flexibility in operating your business as demand or need shifts.
 As we’ve experienced with COVID-19, each day is unpredictable in both what customers will prefer and what restrictions we have on how we operate.

-You will likely have fewer problems with no-shows.
+Fewer problems with no-shows.
 When employees are choosing their own schedules, they are more likely to show up for the shift.
 No-shows happen for many reasons, including scheduling conflicts, a desire to avoid working with specific people, and illness; self scheduling allows employees to swap and trade to keep those types of things from factoring in.

-You may see an increase in productivity.
+Increase in productivity.
 We each have different times of the day when we’re more productive.
 Employees can choose the schedule that matches their most productive time, whether they’re morning people or night owls.

+Good for recruitment & retention.
 The hiring process is notoriously tricky.
 Self scheduling can be seen as a benefit to potential employees.
 In that way, it is a recruiting and retention tool.

 Your employees benefit the most, as self scheduling is part of a healthy work-life balance, which has always been a concern for employees and may be even more so if they’ve had a taste for working from home or with greater flexibility in recent months.

 While you’ll have to keep an eye out for employees who might game the system to get the best shifts and cause division among staff, self scheduling solves most of the scheduling headaches often felt by managers and staff.